WilliamVannuffelen/kiara_automation/readme.md

 chrome
 ```

+## playwright plugs into this:

+Required due to MFA layer preventing full automation.
 ```python
 async def run(playwright: Playwright):
     browser = await playwright.chromium.connect_over_cdp("http://localhost:9222")
     return browser
 ```

-# Playwright browser to 'autogenerate' code
+# Snippet to use playwright browser to 'autogenerate' code
-Doesn't work too well, but can be helpful in some instances
+Doesn't work too well, but can be helpful in some instances during development.

 ```sh
 playwright codegen https://kiara.vlaanderen.be
 ```

-# How to?
+# How to - Update Kiara timesheets
 Input = xlsx file formatted as such.

 Column A is optional

+- yyyy-MM-dd formatted dates
+- Timespent in hours, minimum increments of .25 hours

 ![alt text](image-1.png)